Alessandra Comini

 Alessandra Comini (born November 24, 1934) is an American art historian and curator.
 She is University Distinguished Professor of Art History Emerita at Southern Methodist University in University Park, Texas.
 Proficient in music and languages as well as art history, Comini brought an interdisciplinary approach to her study of the arts in Austria and Germany at the turn of the 20th century, an approach particularly suited to the integrated art forms of fin-de-siècle Vienna.

 Early and personal life

 Alessandra Comini was born the daughter of Megan Laird and Raiberto Comini in Winona, Minnesota.
 Her earliest years were spent in Barcelona, Milan, and Dallas.
 Comini received her B.A. from Barnard College (1956), her M.A, from the University of California, Berkeley (1964), and her Ph.D. from Columbia University (1969).
 Her dissertation, written under Theodore Reff, on the topic of Egon Schiele's portraiture.

 In 1974 she started working with art historian Eleanor Tufts at Southern Methodist University.
+Tufts became her life partner.